top of page

 Branden says, “Every human being judges himself by some standard; and to the extent that we fail to satisfy that standard, our sense of personal worth, our self-respect, suffers accordingly.”

 Some of us are more aware of those questions than others.
 Sometimes, if we sense that we do not measure up, we create problems for ourselves and others.
-Some people show their lack of self-esteem by hating those who are threats to them.
+Some people show their lack of self-esteem by hating those who are a threat to them.
 Others act in a neurotic attempt to do better.

 They become perfectionists who are never satisfied with their work, their parenting or their success level in life.
 If they drive themselves harder, they feel they can win recognition.